hello-robot/stretch_install/docs/robot_install.md

 Each OS installs on a separate partition on the hard drive.
 You can create as many robot-level installs (i.e. new partitions) as will fit in your robot's 500GB hard drive.

 Currently, there are two available versions of the software stack, one with Ubuntu 18.04 LTS and another with Ubuntu 20.04 LTS.
 Ubuntu 18.04 LTS shipped on robots until summer 2022, and included software for ROS Melodic and Python2.
-Ubuntu 20.04 LTS, the newest software stack, comes with ROS Noetic, Python3, and experimental ROS2 Galactic/Humble software.
+Ubuntu 20.04 LTS, the newest software stack, comes with ROS Noetic, Python3, and experimental ROS2 Galactic software.
 You can look at your robot's About page in system settings to identify which OS it is running.

 # How